EndPointCorp/appctl/tests/README.md

 RUNNING TESTS
 ==============

+The test suite is configured via a JSON configuration file.
+See config-example.json template for guidance when creating one.
+The valid config.json can live anywhere, the env variable PORTAL_TESTS_CONFIG need to point to it, the test suite fails otherwise.

-Run from the main project directory:
+Run the tests from the main project directory:

-bin/run_tests

-or if we want to have the headless tests:

-DISPLAY=:10 bin/run_tests
+py.test
+py.test tests/extensions/functional/ to speed up discovery
+py.test -s to capture stdout
+py.test -k test_url_change_after_search to run only 1 particular test case